 The scattering of ashes within the Gardens is strictly prohibited.
 Families may wish to remember their loved one with a plaque as part of the Seat Sponsorship Program.
 Please contact the Development team on (03) 9252 2303 for more details.

 Authorised Officers have been appointed to enforce the Regulations.
 These Authorised Officers carry formal identification of their status.
 A breach of the Regulations or of the Act may result in a fine (infringement notice) similar to a traffic infringement notice.
 The fine payable depends on the penalty applicable to the specific Regulation or section of the Act.
 Further details on penalties are available on the Department of Sustainability and Environment website.

 Most visitors to the Gardens do the right thing, not just to avoid an infringement notice, but because they have a sense of pride in the Gardens and a desire to protect them for future generations.

 If you are unsure about what you can or cannot do in the Gardens, please check with staff at the Visitor Centre.

 The material provided above is a summary only intended for use as a general reference.
 To access the complete Regulations, please refer to the Royal Botanic Gardens Regulations.

 Persons may be exempt from a number of the Regulations if they have a permit.
 Permits are required for:

-- Wedding ceremonies
+- wedding ceremonies

-- Wedding photography
+- wedding photography and filming

-- Commercial functions and activities
+- commercial functions and activities

-- Commercial photography and filming
+- commercial photography and filming

-For information on all commercial functions or activities on lawns, wedding ceremonies, and wedding photography or filming permits within the Gardens, please contact blakes feast.
+Permits for commercial functions and activities are subject to approval based on the Gardens objectives and values.
+For information on all commercial functions or activities on lawns, wedding ceremonies, and wedding photography or filming permits within Melbourne Gardens, please contact Blakes Feast.